cognitedata/cognite-sdk-js/guides/authentication.md

 ## Access tokens

 The solution to avoid using api keys is to use access tokens.
 This is short living tokens which grants the user access to CDF.
-The application get an access token by asking the user to login to the identity provider (Google, Active Directory etc) of a CDF project.
+The application get an access token by asking the user to sign in to the identity provider (Google, Active Directory etc) of a CDF project.

 ## Authentication flow